ZFC without power set II: Reflection strikes back: Introduction

-The inaccessible Jensen's forcing is a generalization of Jensen's forcing to a sub-poset of the $\kappa$-Sacks forcing, for an inaccessible cardinal $\kappa$, that was recently developed in \cite{FriedmanGitman:InaccessibleJensen} (see \cref{subsec:Jensen} for details).
-Using this idea of union models we extend the result of \cite{friedmangitmankanovei19} to obtain a model of $\ZFCminus$ in which the reflection principle fails and for which there are unboundedly many cardinals.
+Using the idea of union models we extend the result of \cite{friedmangitmankanovei19} to obtain a model of $\ZFCminus$ in which the reflection principle fails and for which there are unboundedly many cardinals.

 \begin{duplicate}[\ref{th:WJensenZFC-}, \ref{th:WJensennotReflection}] Every forcing extension of $L$ by the iteration of Jensen's forcing along the class tree $\Ord^{{<}\omega}$ has a proper class transitive submodel $N$ satisfying $\ZFCminus$, with unboundedly many cardinals, in which the $\DC_{\omega}$-scheme fails. \end{duplicate}